kingcreek/42-Malloc_tester/README.md

 # TODO
 -Bypass minilibx

--Give control to the terminal to interact with input commands
+-Give control to the terminal to interact with input commands (maybe finish, need some test)